ZW-XXX/ServerAdmin_Instruction/README.md

 Some common behaviors include:
     - A small amount of memory for single or multiple GPUs (usually nearly 2G) is occupies.
     - The famous commands for bitcoin mining `python restarts_count 0` with `config.ini` or `nano`.
+    - Skyrockets of memory usage and it can not be observed by `top`.
+    - `pnscan` exists usually under `/usr/local/bin` and strange `authorized keys` can be found under `root/.ssh` (for ssh login without passwd needed).